dataforseo/TypeScriptClient/docs/classes/AmazonAmazonPaidSerpElementItem.md

 > **`optional`** **url**: `string`

-URL of the product page
+the URL of the product page

 #### Implementation of